andersbogsnes/ml_tooling/README.md

 3        8
 ```

-Other built-in strategies are 'min' and 'max'.
+The built-in strategies are 'sum', 'min' and 'max'.
 A strategy can also be a callable:

 ```python